ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 This would create a new list `even_numbers` containing only the even numbers from the original list `numbers`.

-A dictionary comprehension is similar to a list comprehension, but it creates a new dictionary instead of a list.
+A dictionary comprehension is similar to list comprehension, but it creates a new dictionary instead of a list.
 It consists of a dictionary key expression followed by a `for` clause, then zero or more `for` or `if` clauses.
 The result is a new dictionary that is computed by evaluating the key and value expressions in the context of the `for` and `if` clauses.

 For example, suppose we have a list of strings and we want to create a new dictionary that maps each string to its length.
 We could do this using a dictionary comprehension as follows: